Online Calculators since 2009

 There are numerous methods for calculating the addition of two vectors.
 Some of them are:

-When two vectors are making a right angle (90 degrees) to each other and if we want to find their resultant i.e., add the two vectors then Pythagorean theorem would be considered as the best method to do so.
+When two vectors make a right angle (90 degrees) to each other and if we want to find their resultant i.e., add the two vectors then Pythagorean theorem would be considered as the best method to do so.
 However, we can only add a maximum of two vectors at a time with the help of this method and the vectors must make an angle of 90 degrees to each other.

 The mathematical formula for the Pythagoras Theorem is given by: